Singapore bank deposits jump as Hong Kong, virus sow uncertainty

 Deposits from non-residents into the city-state’s banks jumped 44% to a record S$62.14 billion ($44.37 billion) in April from a year earlier, marking the fourth straight monthly rise, central bank data showed.

-Deposits have risen in all but one month over the past year, a period marked by escalating political unrest in Hong Kong, a trade tussle between the United States and China, and most recently a virus outbreak which poses the biggest threat to the world economy in nearly a century.
+Deposits have risen in all but one month over the past year, a period marked by escalating political unrest in Hong Kong, a Sino-U.S. trade row and the outbreak of the coronavirus pandemic.

-The data did not break down the origin of the inflows, but analysts say Hong Kong was an “obvious” source.
+The data did not break down the origin of the inflows, but analysts pointed to the turbulence in Hong Kong.

 “Hong Kong has been a source of funds for obvious reasons,” said Song Seng Wun, an economist at CIMB Private Banking.
-But, Song said the pandemic and pressure on regional currencies had fed fears of a currency crisis and capital flight, which were also contributory factors behind the inflows.
+He added the pandemic and pressure on regional currencies had also fed fears of a currency crisis and capital flight.

+Responding to a query from Reuters, the Monetary Authority of Singapore said in a statement that since mid-2019, there has been a broad-based increase of inflows into Singapore by non-residents from multiple jurisdictions, including Hong Kong.

+“These flows have become more volatile in recent months due to the COVID-19 pandemic and resulting market fluctuations,” the central bank said.

 The data also showed foreign-currency deposits at banks in Singapore almost quadrupled to a record S$27 billion in April from a year earlier.
 They were up nearly 200% in the first four months of 2020 from the same period last year.

 Non-resident deposits include funds from individuals and companies with registered addresses outside the city-state.
-Analysts say though the data gives a partial picture of flows, it is seen as a good gauge of market sentiment.
+Analysts say that while the data gives only a partial picture of flows, it is seen as a good gauge of market sentiment.

-Bankers expect China’s plans to impose national security legislation in Hong Kong could lead to more capital flight.

-Andrea Choong, an analyst at CGS-CIMB Securities, said safe haven flows into Singapore should continue as long as regional uncertainties, such as those in Hong Kong and U.S.-China trade tensions, persist. ($1 = 1.4006 Singapore dollars) (Reporting by Aradhana Aravindan and Anshuman Daga in Singapore)
+Safe haven flows into Singapore should continue as long as regional uncertainties, such as those in Hong Kong and U.S.-China trade tensions, persist, said Andrea Choong, an analyst at CGS-CIMB Securities.